 What a stroke of brilliance for a sermon!

-To lead a life that’s truly guided by God, we have to put our whole selves in.
+To lead a life with joy and flow and that is truly guided by God, we have to put our whole selves in.
 I can just imagine the congregation literally standing and jumping and turning around.

 We Have to Turn Ourselves Around

 But that’s what we have to do, isn’t it?
 We have to turn ourselves around.
+(It’s actually what repent means.)
 That means turning away from doubts and fears and unworthiness and trusting that God is our Source.

 That’s why we can’t follow the song and take ourselves out.
 Unfortunately, we do that by not spending quiet time in prayer or meditation or feeling God’s presence.
 We figure that we have a better way because maybe things aren’t happening as quickly for us as we’d like.
 Or maybe we just plunge ahead into our day not acknowledging God’s presence.
 We’ve broken the connection to our Source.
 That’s how we take ourselves out.